livegnik/2way-design/2WAY High-Level Design.md

 ### 2.3.3 Parent

-The parent object consists of a single parent attribute and one or more other attributes and/or parents as its children.
-An example:
+In the 2WAY system, a Parent object consists of a single parent attribute connected to one or more child attributes or other parent objects.
+This structure allows for hierarchical organization of data within the graph.

+#### Example of a Parent Object

 ```json
 {